tjanczuk/edge/README.md

 */});
 ```

 If your C# code grows substantially, it is useful to keep it in a separate file.
-You can save it any file with `*.csx` or `*.cs` extension, and then reference from your node.js application:
+You can save it to a file with `*.csx` or `*.cs` extension, and then reference from your node.js application:

 ```javascript
 var add7 = owin.func(__dirname + '/add7.csx');